drumee/.github/profile/README.md

 Upon receiving the request, the Drumee kernel parses the couple module/method.
 If the module exists, it checks the request privilege against the method permission requirement.
 It’s a bitwise operation, like the POSIX one.

 If the privilege doesn’t match the requirement, the request is rejected and the method never executed.
+[Checkout this link for more details](https://github.com/drumee/sdk/wiki/Access-Control-List)

 So far, from the frontend request **this.postService("perdrix.site_create",…)**, we reach the module named perdrix and the method site_create as below.
 [Check full implentation here.](https://github.com/somanos/perdrix-server/blob/main/service/index.js)